-Multiple injuries reported after shooting near Virginia Commonwealth campus in Richmond
+7 wounded in shooting after high school graduation ceremony in Virginia capital

 RICHMOND, Va.
-(AP) — A shooting near Virginia Commonwealth University in downtown Richmond following a high school graduation ceremony injured multiple people Tuesday, according to police and school district officials.
+(AP) — Seven people were shot, three of them with life-threatening injuries, after gunfire rang out near Virginia Commonwealth University in downtown Richmond following a high school graduation ceremony Tuesday, according to police and school district officials.

-There was no longer an active threat to the community, police spokeswoman Tracy Walker said.
+Two suspects were taken into custody after the incident, Interim Richmond Police Chief Rick Edwards said at a news conference.

+Edwards said officers inside a theater where the graduation was taking place heard the gunfire, went outside and saw multiple victims with gunshot wounds.

 Richmond Public Schools said in a message on its website that the shooting took place in Monroe Park, which is near the college campus, after a graduation ceremony for Huguenot High School.